DataBiosphere/azul/.github/pull_request_template.md

 - [ ] Pushed PR branch to GitHub
 - [ ] Branch pushed to GitLab and added `sandbox` label             <sub>or PR is labeled `no sandbox`</sub>
 - [ ] Build passed in sandbox                                       <sub>or PR is labeled `no sandbox`</sub>
+- [ ] Deleted unreferenced indices in `sandbox`                     <sub>or this PR does not remove catalogs or otherwise causes unreferenced indices</sub>
 - [ ] Started reindex in `sandbox`                                  <sub>or this PR does not require reindexing `sandbox`</sub>
 - [ ] Checked for failures in `sandbox`                             <sub>or this PR does not require reindexing `sandbox`</sub>
 - [ ] Added PR reference to merge commit title